-However, when designing interventions to prevent and mitigate AMR, several equity issues should be considered such as the lack of access to antimicrobials in some parts of the world which still contribute to death due to lack of access rather than AMR.
-In addition, when antimicrobial stewardship interventions are designed in such contexts, strategies to ensure access to essential antibiotics must be built into the intervention.
-Similarly, and in some low-resource settings, small and medium scale farmers are unable to invest in improving infrastructural biosecurity and waste management measures and thus resort to antimicrobial use as an infection preventative measure.
+However, when designing interventions to prevent and mitigate AMR, several equity issues should be considered such as the lack of access to antimicrobials in some parts of the world which still contribute to death (instead of AMR per se).
+In addition, when antimicrobial stewardship interventions are designed in such contexts, strategies to ensure access to essential antibiotics must be included.
+In some low-resource settings, small and medium scale farmers are unable to invest in improving infrastructural biosecurity and waste management measures and thus resort to antimicrobial use as an infection preventative measure.
 Therefore, when standards, guidelines or certification systems are designed, it should consider the concerns of these small and medium enterprises.